 Research has shown that people are up to 200% more likely to go solar if their neighbors have gone solar.
-Even if no buildings in your immediate vicinity have solar installed, one of the most effective ways of building support is to talk to residents of other multifamily buildings in the City who have.
+Even if no buildings in your immediate vicinity have solar installed, one of the most effective ways of building support is to talk to residents of other multifamily buildings in your city or town who have.